Black Ctenosaur (Ctenosaura similis) Spanish Name: Iguana Negra, Gallina de Palo

 From southern Mexico down to central Panama, the ctenosaur doesn’t get far from the lowlands.
-In Costa Rica, it is mostly found along the Pacific.

 The Black Ctenasaur (pronounced ‘tina-sore’) is actually a yellowish gray or tan color with vaguely outlined dark bands on the back end of its body.
 Juveniles are a bright green that darkens with age.
 Adult color varies considerably and may be nearly black; color also changes throughout the day with activity and body temperature.

 The long, heavy tail of this lizard is covered in whorls of intimidating spines, and its feet are equipped with sharp claws.
 Males have wider heads and even more muscular jaws than females.

 The ctenosaur can be distinguished from the iguana because the iguana has a distinct, single large scale on either side of its face below the tympanum.
 The iguana also has a brighter green color, longer tail, and is restricted to very moist riparian areas in deciduous forest.

 Biology and Natural History